Elusive239/ElusCSharpGoodieBag/README.md

 If the code you want to use is in a folder, you instead add "using ElusGoodies.$FOLDER NAME$;"

 Hopefully you get some good use out of it!

+Contiains:
+Recreations of various lists and collections types that I wanted to try to recreate for the fun of it.
+Vector2/3 classes that have operators (can subtract , multiply, divide, etc).
+Some Bitmap stuff for quick bitmap reading(anyone can do this one, its really easy lol) Some Code for getting random numbers really quick.
+Some other stuff im working on right now!